How travel management companies are attempting to meet UN sustainable development goals

 Equity barriers both within travel management companies themselves and within the client firms they serve present one of the most challenging issues to address.
 While there is no "one size fits all" model for addressing equity and equality, TMCs are actively seeking out ways to improve their corporate cultures.

-A 2022 Business Travel News found that 84% of respondents agree or strongly agree that their companies are actively working to create a culture of diversity, equity, and inclusion, and 83% believe that such measures are important to their organizations.
+A 2022 Business Travel News survey found that 84% of respondents agree or strongly agree that their companies are actively working to create a culture of diversity, equity, and inclusion, and 83% believe that such measures are important to their organizations.

 TMCs also have to understand barriers their clients may face while traveling due to race, gender, sexual orientation, or physical abilities.
-Another Business Travel News , which looked at how corporate culture affects travel, found that 55% of respondents believe that their company is working toward better understanding their clients' travel experiences and needs.
+Another Business Travel News survey, which looked at how corporate culture affects travel, found that 55% of respondents believe that their company is working toward better understanding their clients' travel experiences and needs.

 Decent work and economic growth